Signature-Sound-Vienna/Johann-Strauss-Sohn-Op437_Kaiser-Walzer_Breitkopf/README.md

  - Shortest_Version_Karajan1946: Expansion corresponding to the structure performed by the VPO in 1946 under Karajan: no dal Segno after the 4th Waltz, taking an extended 'Ballsprung' to Measure 498.

 The expanded versions of the encoding are automatically generated from the orchestral score version using [Verovio](https://verovio.org), and are intended for use-cases of automated alignment with performance recordings.

+These encodings were created as part of the [Signature Sound Vienna](https://iwk.mdw.ac.at/signature-sound-vienna) project and are released under a CC-BY 4.0 License (see LICENSE.md).
+Funded by the Austrian Science Fund <https://doi.org/10.55776/P34664>